silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/08_Performance/02_HTTP_Cache_Headers.md

 }
 ```

-Note: SilverStripe will still override this preference when a session is active,
+Note: Silverstripe CMS will still override this preference when a session is active,
 a [CSRF token](/developer_guides/forms/form_security) token is present,
 or draft content has been requested.